Pin GitHub Actions to commit SHAs

 1. Scan for unpinned references: look for uses: lines ending in @v1/@v2/@main/@master rather than a 40-char hex SHA.

-2. Convert them in one shot with `pinact` (pinact run), which rewrites @v refs to SHAs and preserves the version as a trailing comment.
+3. Convert them in one shot with a SHA-pinning rewrite tool, or resolve each tag yourself and preserve the version as a trailing comment.

-3. For stronger enforcement, run `zizmor` in CI: its unpinned-uses audit catches tag-pinned actions and impostor-commit catches SHAs that don't exist in the action's history.
+4. For stronger enforcement, run a workflow-security audit in CI that catches tag-pinned actions and SHAs that don't exist in the action's history.

 More best practices for GitHub Actions